mbadry1/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   1. Create the model.
   2. Compile the model by calling `model.compile(optimizer = "...", loss = "...", metrics = ["accuracy"])`
   3. Train the model on train data by calling `model.fit(x = ..., y = ..., epochs = ..., batch_size = ...)`
+     - You can add a validation set while training too.
   4. Test the model on test data by calling `model.evaluate(x = ..., y = ...)`
 - Summarize of step in Keras: Create->Compile->Fit/Train->Evaluate/Test
 - `Model.summary()` gives a lot of useful informations regarding your model including each layers inputs, outputs, and number of parameters at each layer.
-- To choose the Keras backend you should go to `$HOME/.keras/keras.json` and change the file to the desired backend like Theano or Tensorflow.
+- To choose the Keras backend you should go to `$HOME/.keras/keras.json` and change the file to the desired backend like Theano or Tensorflow or whatever backend you want.
 - After you create the model you can run it in a tensorflow session without compiling, training, and testing capabilities.
 - You can save your model with `model_save` and load your model using `model_load ` This will save your whole trained model to disk with the trained weights.